 Diagnosed with MS in January, 1996, I've been treated with Avonex, Rebif, corticosteroids and other toxic, immune-weakening drugs.
-I soon realized that the unprovable reward of delayed disability wasn't worth the daily loss of quality of life from some of these drugs.
+I soon realized that the unprovable reward of delayed disability wasn't worth the daily loss of quality of life from some of these medications.
 While on Avonex for a year, I suffered with constant fever, chills, body aches and fatigue.
 My children were very young and I was so unwell from the drug that I missed out on what should have been a magical time of life.
 Looking back, it's hard to believe I put up with it, and I realize I chose to suffer because I was terrified.
 I trusted bullying physicians instead of my own intuition and my own body.

 When I was diagnosed, my doctor told me I was very lucky to be receiving the diagnosis at that point in history.
 He said it was a very exciting time for research and development, and that I could count on a cure for MS within 5 years or so.
 Three years later, after weaning my second baby, I had my horrible year of Avonex and got sicker and sicker.
 Through the years, a cure never came and R&D produced a few new things but our own immune systems were still considered the culprits so most innovations were not so different from what had come before.